Khaleed/rania/README.md

 # Rania

-Implementation of a succinct lisp interpreter in JavaScript.
+A succinct lisp interpreter in JavaScript.

 ## Methodology

 Rania is built using Node `9.3.0` and [Babel](https://babel.io) transpiler.
 Babel-register is used to compile ES6/ES7 into ES5 and run Node in development mode.
 In production, babel-register is not used.
 Code is compiled before running using the `babel` command from the `babel-cli` package.

-## Installation
+## Instructions

 ### Dependencies

-To install
+To install dependencies

 `yarn install` or `npm install`